Modernity

-In the context of art history, "modernity" (modernité) has a more limited sense, "modern art" covering the period of c.
+In the context of art history, modernity (Fr. modernité) has a more limited sense, modern art covering the period of c.
 1860–1970.
-Use of the term in this sense is attributed to Charles Baudelaire, who in his 1864 essay "The Painter of Modern Life", designated the "fleeting, ephemeral experience of life in an urban metropolis", and the responsibility art has to capture that experience.
+Use of the term in this sense is attributed to Charles Baudelaire, who in his 1863 essay "The Painter of Modern Life", designated the "fleeting, ephemeral experience of life in an urban metropolis", and the responsibility art has to capture that experience.
 In this sense, the term refers to "a particular relationship to time, one characterized by intense historical discontinuity or rupture, openness to the novelty of the future, and a heightened sensitivity to what is unique about the present".

 Etymology

-The Late Latin adjective modernus, a derivation from the adverb modo ("presently, just now"), is attested from the 5th century CE, at first in the context of distinguishing the Christian era of the Later Roman Empire from the Pagan era of the Greco-Roman world.
+The Late Latin adjective modernus, a derivation from the adverb modo ("presently, just now", also "method"), is attested from the 5th century CE, at first in the context of distinguishing the Christian era of the Later Roman Empire from the Pagan era of the Greco-Roman world.
 In the 6th century CE, Roman historian and statesman Cassiodorus appears to have been the first writer to use modernus ("modern") regularly to refer to his own age.

 The terms antiquus and modernus were used in a chronological sense in the Carolingian era.
 For example, a magister modernus referred to a contemporary scholar, as opposed to old authorities such as Benedict of Nursia.
 In its early medieval usage, the term modernus referred to authorities regarded in medieval Europe as younger than the Greco-Roman scholars of Classical antiquity and/or the Church Fathers of the Christian era, but not necessarily to the present day, and could include authors several centuries old, from about the time of Bede, i.e. referring to the time after the foundation of the Order of Saint Benedict and/or the fall of the Western Roman Empire.

 The Latin adjective was adopted in Middle French, as moderne, by the 15th century, and hence, in the early Tudor period, into Early Modern English.
-The early modern word meant "now existing", or "pertaining to the present times", not necessarily with a positive connotation.
-English author and playwright William Shakespeare used the term modern in the sense of "every-day, ordinary, commonplace".
+The early modern word meant "now existing", or "about the present times", not necessarily with a positive connotation.
+English author and playwright William Shakespeare used the term modern in the sense of "everyday, ordinary, commonplace".